drakkan/sftpgo/docker/README.md

 ### `sftpgo:<suite>-slim`

-These tags provide a slimmer image that does not include the optional `git`, `rsync` and `jq` dependencies.
+These tags provide a slimmer image that does not include `jq` and the optional `git` and `rsync` dependencies.

 ### `sftpgo:<suite>-plugins`